Jasaka/Cacao-DAO/README.md

 ## Smart Contracts
 ### Basic Usage
-Smart contracts are deployed to the network using Truffle.
+Smart contracts are deployed to the network using hardhat.
 They are written in [Solidity](https://docs.soliditylang.org/en/v0.8.15/).

 #### Initial Steps